Research Ethics Committee terms of reference

 Authority Delegated from Senate

-Grant ethical clearance for research projects conducted by staff and students that require such consideration.
+To conduct ethical review and grant ethical approval or otherwise for research projects conducted by staff and students of City, University of London that require such consideration.

 Terms of Reference

-- To consider the ethical implications of all research, experiments, investigations and procedures involving human participants, or animal subjects carried out at City or under the auspices of City.
+- To consider the ethical implications of all research involving human participants, the processing of personal data, or animal subjects carried out at City or under the auspices of City, including the use of City’s name and/or logo, or facilities for research purposes, and where City is the data controller or processor.

-- To set standards, propose and review policy on the ethical conduct of research throughout City.
+- To set standards, propose and review policy, procedures and practice on the ethical conduct of research throughout City, including delegation of responsibility to Schools and Departments.

 - To receive and advise on research proposals for the use of the name of City in connection with all aspects of research involving human participants, personal data or animal subjects.

-- In carrying out its responsibilities, to seek and take account of all necessary advice from sources within and without City.
+- In carrying out its responsibilities, to seek and take account of all appropriate advice from sources within and outside of City.

-- To report to Senate at least once annually on the research, experiments, investigations and procedures which have been allowed by the Committee through the Chair of the Committee.
+- To report to Senate at least once annually through the Chair of the Committee.

-- To approve requests from external researchers wishing to recruit staff and students from City for participation in research projects.
+- To consider requests from external researchers wishing to recruit staff and students from City for participation in research projects.

-- To submit a copy of the minutes of each meeting to the Academic Governance Committee.
+- To submit a copy of the approved minutes of each meeting to Senate.

-- Chair (appointed by Senate on the recommendation of AGC.
-The Vice-President (Research & Enterprise) will ask for expressions of interests and interview appropriate candidates before making a recommendation to AGC.)
+- Chair to be appointed by Senate on the recommendation of AGC.
+The Vice-President (Research & Enterprise) will ask for expressions of interests and interview appropriate candidates before making a recommendation to AGC.

-- Deputy Chair (appointed by Senate on the recommendation of SREC.
+- Deputy Chair to be appointed by Senate on the recommendation of SREC.
 SREC members will put themselves forward for a ballot of SREC members.
 The person with the most votes will be recommended to Senate.
-In case of a tie, the Chair will have the casting vote.)
+In case of a tie, the Chair will have the casting vote.

-- Chairs of School Research Ethics Committees (ex officio), a minimum of three external independent members appointed by the Committee
+- Chairs of School Research Ethics Committees (ex officio)

 - A minimum of three external independent members appointed by the Committee

 - University Data Protection Officer (ex officio)

-- Up to five members with expert knowledge from City’s academic staff appointed by the Committee Up to two members co-opted by the Committee.
+- Up to five members with expert knowledge from the University’s academic staff recommended by the Chair and appointed by the Committee